 “City status in the United Kingdom” (Wikipedia)

 Work Track members also raised the issue that some applicants experienced a de-facto requirement to obtain support or non-objection from a government or public authority for a string they did not intend to use for purposes associated with a city name.
 In the Applicant Guidebook, there was no requirement for applicants to obtain support/non-objection if the applicant intended to use the string in a generic or brand context.
 The cases of .spa and .bar are examples that were cited by Work Track members.
+In relation to these examples, some Work Track members expressed the view that relevant government authorities should be consulted to get a full and balanced picture of the facts of these cases.

 Work Track members noted that some applicants had difficulty in the 2012 round identifying the relevant governments and public authorities from which to obtain support/non-objection.
+Many of the proposals for addressing these challenges relate to the program more broadly and are included in sub-section 6 of this document.
 From one perspective, if such requirements exists in subsequent procedures, it may be helpful to develop methods to assist applicants in connecting with the relevant governments and public authorities.
-Some Work Track members have suggested that GAC members could play a facilitative role.
-An additional proposal to establish an advisory panel or consultative role for the Geographic Names Panel is included in sub-section 6 “General Proposals.”
+Some Work Track members have suggested that ICANN staff and GAC members could play a facilitative role.
+An additional proposal, which is discussed in sub-section 6 “General Proposals,” suggests establishing an advisory panel or a consultative role for the Geographic Names Panel to help prospective applicants determine if a string is a geographic term.

 From one perspective, there were challenges in the 2012 round associated with resolving competing bids for a string associated with a city name, in particular if multiple applications had support or non-objection from relevant governments/public authorities.
 Some Work Track members felt that this may be any area for future refinement if the support/non-objection mechanism exists in subsequent procedures.